ukrishnas/LPSharp/CLP/README.md

 # COIN-OR LP Solver

-## Overview
-This is the code of Computational Infrastructure for Operational Research (COIN-OR) linear programming (CLP) solver.
+This folder contains the code of Computational Infrastructure for Operational Research (COIN-OR) linear programming (CLP) solver.

+## Original code repositories

 The code is pulled from the following repositories:

 - [BuildTools](https://github.com/coin-or-tools/BuildTools.git) for build
   headers.
 - [CoinUtils](https://github.com/coin-or/CoinUtils.git) for general utilities used
   the solver.
 - [Clp](https://github.com/coin-or/Clp.git) for the solver.

+An important decision with respect to source code management was whether to use git [submodules](http://git-scm.com/book/en/v2/Git-Tools-Submodules) or copy the files.
+We are using submodules to simplify pulling in future changes.

 The code from the public repositories have been simplified in the following
 ways: